 In this time of COVID-19 and mandated physical distancing, the PNA is *still* working to provide hundreds of meals each week to seniors, people without stable or permanent housing and others in need.
-Our typical beloved meal program was temporarily reconfigured to distribute only to-go meals, minimizing the time of close interactions between diners, volunteers and staff, and allowing diners to wash/sanitize their hands before eating.
-Now that we’re in Phase 2 of Washington’s Safe Start process, we are also able to offer seating, and are figuring out how to best serve our clients while keeping everyone safe.
+Our typical beloved meal program has been temporarily reconfigured to distribute only to-go meals, minimizing the time of close interactions between diners, volunteers and staff, and allowing diners to wash/sanitize their hands before eating.
+We look forward to once again being able to offer seating, and are figuring out how to best serve our clients while keeping everyone safe.

 HMP Volunteers in the time of COVID-19 must:

 - be at least 14 years old and preferably younger than age 65 (Stay Home, Stay Safe!)

 - complete our volunteer application.
 Please be sure to include a valid phone number so we can keep you informed of any last minute changes.

 - in possession of a valid WA food worker card (available for $10 online here), and